Fault Detection via Occupation Kernel Principal Component Analysis: Experiments

 \subsection{Discussion}

 The experiments demonstrate the efficacy of OKPCA for data-driven fault detection applications.
-As noted in Experiment 1, in randomized trials, without any knowledge of the system model or the fault, OKPCA results in reconstruction errors that differentiate faulty trajectories from normal trajectories with less than 1\% false positive and false negative rates, with moderate degradation in performance when the data are corrupted with noise.
-In addition to the practical advantages of OKPCA over KPCA listed in the introduction, Table \ref{tab:comparison} indicates that the observed performance of OKPCA is also moderately better than KPCA.
-OKPCA also shows a smaller degradation in performance when the data are corrupted by noise.
+As noted in Experiment 1, in randomized trials, without any knowledge of the system model or the fault, OKPCA results in reconstruction errors that differentiate faulty trajectories from normal trajectories with less than 1\% false positive and false negative rates, with moderate degradation in performance when the data and the sampling rates are corrupted with noise.
+In addition to the practical advantages of OKPCA over KPCA listed in the introduction, Table \ref{tab:comparison} also indicates that in most experiments, OKPCA outperforms KPCA in the mixing percentage metric.
+The false positive and false negative rates depend on the selected threshold, and as such are not suitable for use as a metric for comparison.

-The results of Experiment 2 indicate that the OKPCA method can detect faulty trajectories, irrespective of measurement noise, in a more realistic example of a quadrotor with actuator faults simulated via a change in the control gains.
-While major actuator faults are detectable with high confidence, as seen in Fig. \ref{fig:MajWNoise}, minor actuator faults can be difficult to detect (Fig. \ref{fig:MinWNoise}).
-Such degradation of performance with decreasing severity of faults is expected in data-driven fault detection methods, especially in the presence of measurement noise.
+The results of Experiment 2 indicate that OKPCA can detect faulty trajectories, irrespective of measurement noise and sampling noise.
+While major actuator faults are detectable with high confidence (Fig. \ref{fig:MajWNoise}), minor actuator faults were hard to detect (Fig. \ref{fig:MinWNoise}).
+Degradation of performance with decreasing severity of faults is expected in data-driven fault detection methods, especially in the presence of measurement noise.

 Similar to Hoffman's observations in \cite{SCC.Hoffmann2007}, too small values of the kernel width $\mu$ result in the kernel functions that are near zero everywhere, rendering PCA meaningless.
 Too large values of $\mu$ result in a near-zero reconstruction error for all trajectories, faulty and normal.
 In Experiment 1, a large range of values of $\mu$, between 0.6 and 600, was found to yield similar performance.
 While large, the acceptable range of values of $\mu$ depends, in ways that are not well-understood, on density and number of trajectories in the training data.
-Selection of $\mu$ can be done using trial and error given a test dataset of trajectories that are known to be faulty.
+Selection of $\mu$ can be done using trial and error given a set of trajectories that are known to be faulty.
 The number of eigenvectors, $N$, needs to be selected large enough to ensure that the reconstruction errors are near zero when evaluated at trajectories in the training data.